Stock Option and Purchase Plans

 A summary of the Company’s stock option activity and related information for the years ended December 31 is as follows:

 The Company established Incentive Stock Option Plans for the purpose of attracting and retaining executive officers and key employees, and to align management’s interest with those of the shareholders.
 Generally, the options must be exercised within ten years from the grant date and vest ratably over a five-year period.
 The exercise price for the options is equal to the share price at the date of grant.
-At December 31, 2012, the Company had options outstanding for 1,039,478 shares under the plans.
-At December 31, 2012, there were 486,030 options available for future grant under the plan established in 2011.
+At December 31, 2017, the Company had options outstanding for 1,034,898 shares under the plans.

 The Company established the Directors Stock Option Plans for the purpose of attracting and retaining the services of experienced and knowledgeable outside directors, and to align their interest with those of the shareholders.
 The options must be exercised within ten years from the grant date.
 The exercise price for the option is equal to the share price at the date of grant and vests six months from the grant date.
-At December 31, 2012, the Company had options outstanding for 228,252 shares under the plans.
-At December 31, 2012, there were 136,296 options available for future grant under the plan established in 2005.
+At December 31, 2017, the Company had options outstanding for 204,052 shares under the plans.

 In addition to the options discussed above, the Company has established the Employee Stock Purchase Plan to encourage employees to invest in Astronics Corporation.
-The plan provides employees the opportunity to invest up to 20% of their cash compensation (up to an annual maximum of approximately $21,700) in Astronics common stock at a price equal to 85% of the fair market value of the Astronics common stock, determined each October 1.
+The plan provides employees the opportunity to invest up to the IRS annual maximum of approximately $21,250 in Astronics common stock at a price equal to 85% of the fair market value of the Astronics common stock, determined each October 1.
 Employees are allowed to enroll annually.
 Employees indicate the number of shares they wish to obtain through the program and their intention to pay for the shares through payroll deductions over the annual cycle of October 1 through September 30.
 Employees can withdraw anytime during the annual cycle, and all money withheld from the employees pay is returned with interest.
 If an employee remains enrolled in the program, enough money will have been withheld from the employees’ pay during the year to pay for all the shares that the employee opted for under the program.
-At December 31, 2012, employees had subscribed to purchase 61,606 shares at $22.76 per share.
-The weighted average fair value of the options was approximately $5.98, $4.75 and $3.30 for options granted during the year ended December 31, 2012, 2011 and 2010, respectively.
+At December 31, 2017, employees had subscribed to purchase 129,798 shares at $25.63 per share.
+The weighted average fair value of the options was approximately $5.92, $9.88 and $6.93 for options granted during the year ended December 31, 2017, 2016 and 2015, respectively.